Single-token vs Two-token Blockchain Tokenomics: Single token mechanisms

-Note that stable prices satisfy the above condition with $\gamma=1$, while $\gamma>1$ and $\gamma<1$ corresponds to decreasing and increasing prices, respectively.
-We next define a class of generic symmetric equilibria which, as we prove below, captures all symmetric equilibria whose prices follow the above path \eqref{eq:price-growth}.
+\end{definition} Note that stable prices satisfy the above condition with $\gamma=1$, while $\gamma>1$ and $\gamma<1$ correspond to decreasing and increasing prices, respectively. {\mathrm{Ser2Fees}} {\mathrm{Rew2Stake}}

+We next define a class of generic symmetric equilibria which, as we prove below, captures all symmetric equilibria with $\gamma$-stable prices.

-\begin{definition}[generic symmetric equilibrium] A symmetric equilibrium is generic if the following conditions hold for all $t\geq 1$: \begin{enumerate} \item The monetary amount of tokens that users hold (and use) is proportional to the service level offered by the system.
+\begin{definition}[generic symmetric equilibrium] A symmetric equilibrium is generic if the following conditions hold for all $t\geq 1$ and constants $\kappa_S, \kappa_R,\rewtostake, \sertofee\in\mathbb{R}$: \begin{enumerate} \item The monetary amount of tokens that users hold (and use) is proportional to the value of the service offered by the system.
 That is, the service to fees ratio is constant,

 \item The amount of tokens staked by validators is proportional to the rewards offered by the system.
 That is, the rewards to stake ratio is constant,

 \item The prices satisfy

 where constants $\kappa_R$ and $\kappa_S$ depend only on the number of users $m$, the number of validators $n$, the rewards sharing scheme, and on the service fee scheme. \item Each user $i$ starts round $t$ with the same token holding $\tm{\token_U}$, uses all its token current holding for the service ($\tm{u_i} = \tm{\token_U}$), and buys new tokens needed for the next round accordingly ($\tm{b_i}=\TM{\token_U}{t+1}$). \end{enumerate} \end{definition}